Superbad: Plot

 Slater and Michaels bust the party.
-Seth wakes up and escapes, carrying an intoxicated Evan.
-Slater interrupts Fogell and Nicola as they are having sex, causing her to run off.
-Officer Slater is angry at Fogell for ditching them, but Michaels points out they have just interrupted him, and they apologize, reconcile, and reveal they knew all along that Fogell was not 25 as the ID said; They played along, wanting to show cops can have fun too.
+Seth wakes up and escapes, carrying an intoxicated Evan away from the house.
+Slater busts in on Fogell and Nicola, causing her to run off.
+Slater and Michaels reveal they knew all along that Fogell was underage but played along, wanting to show him that cops can have fun too.
+To make it up to him, they make a fake spectacle of perp-walking him to their cruiser in front of his classmates.
+They then destroy the damaged police cruiser together.

-To make it up to him, they pretend to arrest Fogell outside to make him look "badass."
-They resume their bonding, eventually destroying their car with a Molotov cocktail while Fogell shoots it with Slater's gun.